Night sweats in perimenopause and menopause

 Night Sweats: Why Do They Happen?

 Embarking on the menopausal journey can be like navigating uncharted waters, with night sweats often emerging as one of the more common companions.
-Unlike daytime hot flushes, night sweats add a nocturnal twist to menopausal symptoms These repeated episodes of intense sweating during sleep can leave you drenched, bewildered, and in search of answers.
+Unlike daytime hot flushes, night sweats add a nocturnal twist to menopausal symptoms.
+These repeated episodes of sweating excessively during sleep can leave you drenched, bewildered, and in search of answers.
+One of the key topics we’ll explore is the causes of night sweats, including the various medical, hormonal, and environmental factors that can trigger these episodes.

 What are night sweats?